 Don’t eat gluten

 At one point I remember listing off my list of “bad” foods to my mom and her exclaiming, “ok, so, what foods are left??”
 This restrictive eating diet was laughable!

 It’s important to remember that issues with energy or quality of sleep can be symptoms of SO MANY different things.

-For an example in my situation, my issues with energy & sleep ended up being a sign that I had a genetic weakness that needed to be helped along with synthetic medication!
+For an example, in my situation, my issues with energy & sleep ended up being a sign that I had a genetic weakness that needed to be helped along with synthetic medication!